CTSchulmeister/FamilyPanel/client/README.md

 npm install
 ```

+Then, make sure to provide proper environment variables.
+A .env.example file is included as a template.

-Then, simply start the application.
+Now you can start the application!

 ```
 npm start